ourresearch/total-impact-webapp/README.md

-This is the latest version of total-impact, the software that runs the service available at http://total-impact.org
+This is the latest version of the web front end of total-impact, the software that runs the service at http://total-impact.org

 This isn't the deployed version -- it is an in-progress port the old codebase at http://github.com/mhahnel/Total-Impact This README will be updated when this is the deployed version.